Security of device-independent quantum key distribution protocols: a review: Security analyses

-While these optimisations are difficult to solve, in the simpler case of CHSH-based protocols, this technique gives tighter bounds than~\cite{kaur_2020} for all CHSH values, and~\cite{arnon2021upper} in the low CHSH value regime.
+While these optimisations are difficult to solve exactly, any local-nonlocal decomposition would give a valid upper bound.
+In the simpler case of CHSH-based protocols, this technique gives tighter bounds than~\cite{kaur_2020} for all CHSH values, and~\cite{arnon2021upper} in the low CHSH value regime.